eworm-de/routeros-scripts/doc/netwatch-notify.md

 required for the notification.
 The idea is to fix the issue before a notification is sent.

+Getting the escaping right may be troublesome.
+Please consider adding a script in `/system/script`, then running that from hook.

 ### Count threshould

 The count threshould (default is 5 checks) is configurable as well: